fedor/co_demo/readme.txt

 	 - Async
 	CONS:
 	 - Unsafe: no guarantee to catch "throw new Error()"
-	 - No centralized errors handling
+	 - No centralised error handling
 	 - Callback hell

 3. Promises.